-I cried for most of the cold, January day when my son Leo came out as transgender.
+I cried for most of the cold January day when my son Leo came out as transgender.

 I tried to explain all this to my therapist.
-She patiently listened to me ramble on and on until I felt I was talking in circles.
-Then, she looked at me and said, “What you are feeling is grief.”
+She patiently listened to me ramble until I felt I was talking in circles.
+Then, she looked at me and said, "What you are feeling is grief."
 I looked away from her and stared out her window across the parking lot at the top of the nearest tree.
 I felt my voice catch in my throat as I replied.
-“I don’t understand how that’s possible.
-No one has died.”
+"I don't understand how that's possible.
+No one has died."
 The tears poured down my face before I finished speaking.

-I may not have understood it rationally in that moment, but my body was miles ahead of me.
+I may not have understood it rationally at that moment, but my body was miles ahead of me.
 As we sat and talked it through, I began to see how the events of the previous four months made sense under the umbrella of grief.

 Grief is about endings, which I've written about here, and as I moved through that first year and the next, I learned where that grief stemmed from and how to name it.